patdec/patdec.github.io/_posts/2015-04-07-installer-ruby-on-rails-sous-opensuse.markdown

 # IPv6 local connections:
 host    all             all             ::1/128                 ident
 {% endhighlight %}
-Modifier la 1ère ligne non commentée de la façon suivante:
+Modifier les 3 ligne non commentées de la façon suivante:
 {% highlight bash %}
 # TYPE  DATABASE        USER            ADDRESS                 METHOD

 # "local" is for Unix domain socket connections only
 local   all             all                                  	md5
 # IPv4 local connections:
-host    all             all             127.0.0.1/32            ident
+host    all             all             127.0.0.1/32            md5
 # IPv6 local connections:
-host    all             all             ::1/128                 ident
+host    all             all             ::1/128                 md5
 {% endhighlight %}

 Redémarrer le service postgres